Nominate queer women and nonbinary people transforming business

 - Their activism and advocacy for the Queer community

 All nominees must identify as queer women or nonbinary individuals.
 In order to submit an individual for consideration, please submit your answers below.
+(Prior inclusion on the list is not a disqualifying factor.)

-Nominations close February 26.
-The Queer 50 will be announced in June 3 on Fastcompany.com, and honored at the Lesbians Who Tech & Allies Pride Summit on June 25.
+Nominations close February 22.
+The Queer 50 will be announced June 8 on Fastcompany.com, and honored at the Lesbians Who Tech & Allies Pride Summit in June.

 One entry per nominee, please.